gvwilson/thirdbit/_posts/2011/2011-09-02-teaching-security-to-scientists.md

 <li>"put this USB into your computer" (computer may run it automatically)</li>
 <li>"open this text file in your editor" almost certainly <em>can't</em>infect your machine
 <ul>
-<li>unless there's a bug in the text editor &mdash; see below on stack smashing</li>
+<li>unless there's a bug in the text editor – see below on stack smashing</li>
 <li>so keep patches up to date</li>
 </ul>
 </li>